Doctor of Philosophy in NursingMajor: NURS

 NURSPHDBSN- for students who have completed only the Bachelor of Science in Nursing Degrees.

 - If BSN applicant: Official transcripts representing all college course work with a cumulative grade point average of at least 3.0 on a 4.0 scale.
 Must verify completion of an accredited baccalaureate program in nursing.
+A bachelor's degree must be earned from a regionally accredited institution.

 - If MSN applicant: Official transcripts representing all college course work with a cumulative grade point average of at least 3.25 on a 4.0 scale.
 Must verify completion of an accredited master's program in nursing.